McFredward/twd_bhaptics/README.md

 * Eating-haptics
 * Healing haptics

-Currently uses Tactosy for Arms and the Tactsuit (X40/X16)
+Currently uses Tactosy for Arms, Hands and the Tactsuit (X40/X16)

 ## How To Use (easy)